-If the barred individual is determined to be a student, the incident paperwork (police report, external law enforcement paperwork, statements, photos, etc.) will be forwarded to the appropriate Student Services representative.
-The individual who is barred must arrange to make an appointment with the Student Services Office and Student Services will contact the police department of the pending scheduled visit.
-For incidents involving students, the police department and Student Services will discuss details of the incident, investigation, and subsequent outcomes to ensure full collaboration of the case.
+If the barred individual is determined to be a student, the incident paperwork (police report, external law enforcement paperwork, statements, photos, etc.) will be forwarded to Student Services.
+The individual who is barred must arrange to make an appointment with the Campus Director or Executive Director who will contact the police department of the pending scheduled visit.
+For incidents involving students, the school will work with the local police department to discuss details of the incident, investigation, and subsequent outcomes to ensure full collaboration of the case.